work-in-progress/hook.io-amqp-listener/README.md

 ## About hook.io-amqp-listener

-A hook that listens to an amqp queue and forwards messages to the hook.io bus.
+A hook that listens to an amqp queue and forwards messages to the hook.io message bus.

+Scenario: You have a ruby/java/whatever front end app and want to decouple long running tasks, so you push messages into your amqp queue.
+Your backend processing is written in node.js, so you create a hook to do your backend work, and then link amqp messages to that hook's messages.
+And that's what this baby does.

 ![AmqpListener Icon](http://github.com/scottyapp/hook.io-amqp-listener/raw/master/assets/amqp-listener114x114.png)

 [![Build Status](https://secure.travis-ci.org/scottyapp/hook.io-amqp-listener.png)](http://travis-ci.org/scottyapp/hook.io-amqp-listener.png)

+## Credits

+Thanks a ton to @michaelklishin for helping me with amqp.

 ## Install